 Reduces the likelihood of mistakes

-Payroll software reduces the risk of errors.
+Fortunately, payroll software reduces the risk of errors.
 When information is input correctly, the calculations, formatting and creation of payslips are smooth and error-free.
 This, in turn, removes the worry of legal ramifications for any errors made on payslips regarding tax withholdings and such problems.

 In this sense, it is hugely beneficial for HR to use payroll software.
 Automating processes will free up time for HR managers to focus their attention on other things, without needing to worry whether payroll is managed correctly and efficiently.